Innovate UK

 Grant in 2017

-MyWay Digital Health is an online self-management platform designed to enhance the lives of individuals with long-term health conditions, particularly diabetes.
-The platform offers users access to their health records, personalized advice, and educational resources, empowering them to take control of their health.
-Additionally, it provides tools for clinicians that support population analytics and decision-making, thereby facilitating improved health outcomes for users.
-Through its data-driven technology solutions, MyWay Digital Health aims to deliver comprehensive support for managing chronic conditions on a global scale.
+MyWay Digital Health is an online self-management platform focused on enhancing the lives of individuals with long-term health conditions, particularly diabetes.
+The platform offers users access to their health records, personalized advice, and educational resources aimed at empowering them to manage their conditions effectively.
+Additionally, it provides clinical and management tools that support population analytics and clinician decision-making.
+Through its data-driven technology solutions, MyWay Digital Health seeks to improve health outcomes for users worldwide by facilitating better management of their health conditions.

 GripAble